-Although these scenarios provide studied constructs of the future, they're not forecasts.
-They represent a potential future, identifying possible trends or factors that could influence business models should a scenario's key assumptions occur.
+It's also important to note that all of the defined scenarios provide studied constructs of the future, but they're not forecasts.
+They represent potential futures, identifying possible trends or factors that could influence business models should a scenario's key assumptions occur.
+Many of the scenarios also assume the adoption of technologies that are either unproven or are in various stages of development.